 The cryostat is connected downstream of the condenser through flexible transfer lines with an outer diameter (OD) of 1 in and with vacuum- and multi-layer-insulation.
 Before entering the cryostat volume, the supplied argon passes through a two-phase heat exchanger and a pneumatic valve (PV He).
-The pneumatic valve is actuated with pressurised helium from an external gas bottle through which a pressure difference between the supply line and the cryostat can be created.
+Through the pneumatic valve, actuated with pressurised helium from an external gas bottle, a pressure difference between the supply line and the cryostat can be created.
 This impacts the heat transfer in the two-phase heat exchanger.
 The valve's outlet, which is submerged in LAr, is viewed by a camera (not shown in the P&ID), allowing the operator to visually confirm whether solely LAr or a GAr-LAr mixture enters the cryostat.
 A gas return transfer line brings the cold boiled-off GAr from the cryostat to an outer port of the three-flow heat exchanger cascade in the condenser box, where it is warmed up.
 The flow is driven by a compressor and measured by a mass flow meter (FIT Ar) in the GAr recirculation loop.
-Downstream of the warm part of the loop, the GAr enters the centre port of the heat exchanger cascade, transferring thermal energy to the GAr return side and the boil-off $GN_2$ before arriving at the condenser.
-The condenser receives $LN_2$ from a reservoir located on top of the condenser box, acting as $GN_2$ - $LN_2$ phase separator.
+Downstream of the warm part of the loop, the GAr enters the centre port of the heat exchanger cascade, transferring thermal energy to the GAr return side and the boil-off GN2 before arriving at the condenser.
+The condenser receives LN2 from a reservoir located on top of the condenser box, acting as GN2-LN2 phase separator.
 The phase separator, constructed by Criotec [21], features a control loop for the liquid level and the gas pressure with corresponding control valves as actuators (LV PS and PV PS).
 The cooling power of the system is determined by the $GN_2$ flow out of the condenser, which is regulated by pneumatically actuated valves, that use the cryostat pressure as their input.
 A gas system allows for the filling of the process media (argon and helium) and evacuation of the wetted and insulation volumes.

 Comparing this test setup with the DS-20k system described in section 2, it is clear that the test setup comprises only the main elements of the final design, with the goal of benchmarking.
 These are the condenser box, without the radon trap, and the cooling control unit that adjusts the $GN_2$ flow based on a pressure signal.
-The GAr recirculation loop does not contain a purifier and is in fact the simplest possible, with the goal of testing a compressor candidate for DS-20k.
-As demonstrated below, two different small two-phase heat exchanger geometries were deployed in the cryostat, with the goal of understanding the heat transfer in order to scale it appropriately for DS-20k.
+The GAr recirculation loop does not contain a purifier and is in fact the